Krunk-theduck/GoogleSearchCleaner/README.md

 ### 🌍 **Normal Google Search**
 Use Google as you normally would!
 The extension cleans URLs in the background based on your preferences.
+If you are met with captchas everytime you search, this is NORMAL.
+Turning off user-agent spoofing will reduce the captcha difficulty (Yes, i'm being serious, there's difficulties).

 ### 🖱 **Context Menu Search**
 - Highlight any text on a webpage.